What is the cost of routine vet care?

 At-home dental care

 Regular tooth brushing can prevent the buildup of plaque and tartar, reducing the risk of dental disease.
-If left untreated, dental issues can lead to costly veterinary procedures, so maintaining your pet’s oral hygiene at home is a simple and effective way to save on vet bills.
+If left untreated, dental issues can lead to costly veterinary procedures.
+Maintaining your pet’s oral hygiene at home is a simple and effective way to save on vet bills.

 Parasite protection

-Parasites like fleas, ticks and worms can cause serious health problems.
-Investing in regular parasite prevention treatments can prevent these issues from arising and save you from the costs of treating infections or diseases caused by parasites.
+Parasites such as fleas, ticks and worms can cause serious health problems.
+Investing in regular parasite prevention treatments can discourage these issues from arising and save you from the costs of treating infections or diseases caused by parasites.
 Ensuring your pet is protected year-round is especially important in areas where these pests are prevalent.

 Groom your pets at home

-Regular grooming not only keeps your pet looking good but also contributes to their overall health.
-Brushing your pet’s coat, trimming their nails and cleaning their ears can help you spot any unusual signs, like lumps, bumps or skin irritations, early on.
-Grooming at home reduces the need for professional grooming services, which can be expensive, especially for breeds that require frequent grooming.
+Regular grooming keeps your pets looking good and contributes to their overall health.
+Brushing your pet’s coat, trimming its nails and cleaning its ears can help you spot any unusual signs, such as lumps, bumps or skin irritations, early on.
+Grooming at home reduces the need for professional grooming services, which can be expensive.

 Feed your pet a healthy diet